OkaNim/247_magnet_fabrication_condition/README.md

 All _text.txt files in /run are sequentially processed and the output files (_output_our-extractor.txt) are saved in /run.<br>
 (The files outputted previously by us are in /data/output_our-extractor.)<br>
 * Since the file format for _text.txt and _output_our-extractor.txt is TSV, a spreadsheet software such as Excel is convenient to check.
-## How to run the source code to evaluate the above extractions
+## How to run the script to evaluate the above extractions
 In the evaluation, _output_llm.txt, _output_our-extractor.txt, and the correct answer files in /data/output_ca are used.<br>
 <br>
 Put all _output_llm.txt and _output_our-extractor.txt files in /data/output_llm and /data/output_our-extractor, respectively, and then hit the command at /src: